nico-zn/Operator-Manual/ops/airports.rst

 Airport Data
 ------------

-Menu **Airport > Airport List**, click on  to view airport data.
+Menu **Airport > Airport List**, click on |eye| to view airport data.

-.. note:: Should an airport not be on the list, add it using Airport -> Add available airport page.
-It will transfere an airport from the master list to your company airport list.
+.. note:: Should an airport not be on the list, add it using **Airport > Add available** airport page.
+It will transfer an airport from the master list to your company airport list.

 .. image:: images/airports/airport-data_v1.png
     :align: center